drivendataorg/cloudpathlib/CONTRIBUTING.md

 First, a few guidelines:

  - Follow the [code of conduct](CODE_OF_CONDUCT.md).
- - No PRs from outside contributors are accepted without an issue.
-Please file an issue if you think a change is necessary.
-This is so you don't waste your time, so please get maintainer sign off before you work.
+ - PRs from outside contributors will not be accepted without an issue.
+We respect your time and want to make sure any work you do will be reviewed, so please wait for a maintainer to sign off on the issue before getting started.
  - If you are looking just to make a contribution, look at issues with [label "good first issue"](https://github.com/drivendataorg/cloudpathlib/issues?q=is%3Aissue+is%3Aopen+label%3A%22good+first+issue%22).

 ## How to contribute

-0. File an [issue](https://github.com/drivendataorg/cloudpathlib/issues).
-No PRs from outside contributors are accepted without an issue.
-We respect your time and want to make sure any work you do will be reviewed, so please wait for a maintainer to sign off on the issue before getting started.
+0. As noted above, please file an [issue](https://github.com/drivendataorg/cloudpathlib/issues) if you are not fixing an existing issue.
 1. Fork the repo, clone it locally, and create a [local environment](#local-development).
 2. Make changes in your local version of the repository.
 3. Make sure that the [tests](#tests) pass locally.